-I don’t fully appreciate the Dave Matthews Band’s jams, but Matthews’ gravelly tones provide a great vocal foil for Harris on this tragic duet.
+I don’t appreciate the Dave Matthews Band’s hookless jams, but Matthews’ gravelly tones are a great vocal foil for Harris on this tragic duet.
 ‘My Antonia’ is another Harris composition, based on Willa Cather’s 1918 novel My Ántonia, about pioneers in Nebraska in the 19th century.

 from Luxury Liner, 1977